badamiec3/readMeFile/README.md

 In other words, I have been tasked with creating an application that utilises create, read, update and delete functions in order to function, such that I can demonstrate that I've learnt something over the last few weeks.

 ### Additional Requirements
-In addition to what has been set out in the brief, I am also required to include the following:
-* A Trello board
-* A relational database, consisting of at least two tables that model a relationship
+The requirements for the project are as follows:
+* A Jira Board with full expansion on user stories, use cases and tasks needed to complete the project
-* Clear documentation of the design phase, app architecture and risk assessment
+* Clear Documentation from a design phase describing the architecture used for the project;
+* A detailed Risk Assessment created at the beginning of the project;
+* A relational database used to store data for the project;
-* A python-based functional application that follows best practices and design principles
+* A functional application created in the OOP language, following best practices and design principles covered during training;
+* The application needs to meet the requirements set on the Kanban Board;
+* The application must have a functioning front-end website and integrated API;
-* Test suites for the application, which will include automated tests for validation of the application
+* Fully designed test suites for the application, as well as automated tests for validation of the application;
-* A front-end website, created using Flask
+* Meeting an acceptable level of test coverage in the back-end and providing consistent reports and evidence of having fulfilled this requirement;
-* Code integrated into a Version Control System which will be built through a CI server and deployed to a cloud-based virtual machine
+* Code fully integrated into a Version Control System.

 ### My Approach
 To achieve this, I have decided to produce a simple stargazing companion app that must allow the user to do the following: